 What Types of Watercraft Are Included?

-Any vessel or object operating on the water, whether it includes a motor, qualifies as a watercraft, including boats and yachts (motor and sail), jet skis, paddle boards, windsurfers, and even surfboards.
+Any vessel or object operating on the water, including a motor, qualifies as a watercraft, including boats and yachts (motor and sail), jet skis, paddle boards, windsurfers, and even surfboards.
 Additionally, suppose you are water skiing behind a boat, under the influence of alcohol or drugs, and directly involved in an accident.
 In that case, you can receive a BUI and be prohibited from operating (using) water skis in the future.

 Just like on the road, if you are operating a watercraft and suspected by a law enforcement officer as being under the influence, even if an accident does not occur, you can be detained, given field sobriety tests, and arrested, just as you would be if you were driving a vehicle.
 Also, like driving a car, BUI checkpoints can be set up on bodies of water such as rivers and lakes.